nativewind/nativewind/README.md

 `NativeWind` is a complete tooling solution to use [Tailwind CSS](https://tailwindcss.com) on all React Native platforms (ios/android/web/window/macos/etc).
 It can be used either as a utility styling library or for building your own component library.

-On native devices, `NativeWind` pre-builts your styles and uses a minimal runtime for dynamic styles.
+On native devices, `NativeWind` pre-builds your styles and uses a minimal runtime for dynamic styles.
 While in your browser, it provides a compatibility layer between React Native and your CSS.

 In addition to styling, `NativeWind` provides optional Babel plugins to create a consistent developer experience, such as supporting a `className` prop on any component.